 You may only hold a hostage for no more than 6 hours.

 We encourage that you RP with the hostage.
 Make an effort to allow the experience to be enjoyable for both characters.
-This goes under Rule No. 5 of the Code of Conduct.
+This falls under Rule No. 5 of the Code of Conduct.

 Flyers in PVP